 Examines how women have worked to empower girls and women and improve the conditions of their lives.
 Explores ways that feminist theories have shaped the goals and strategies of social change efforts.
 Offers an in-depth look at selected topic areas, connects analysis and personal experience, and focuses on how to become an effective change agent.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 Tuition: credit Fees: $0.00